Recording Prep Checklist

 Be Well Rested

 Sleep is an essential part of performing well in literally all aspects of life.
 Recording is no exception.
 It can be an extremely exciting time going into a studio and recording a song.
 You'll probably have adrenaline pumping for the first little while when you are there, which will keep you buzzing.
 But this won't last the whole day, and in my experience recording your music can be much more tiring than most people anticipate.
-Probably largely due to the nervous energy you're using, but also due to the fact that you're concentrating for long periods of time.
+This is likely in large due to the nervous energy you're using, but of course also due to the fact that you're concentrating for long periods of time.

 Happy Recording!